toddmilliken/normalize-scss/README.md

 ## Latest downloadable version

-The latest release of _normalize.scss for Sass 3.3 and Compass 1.0 is: [3.0.2+normalize.3.0.2](https://github.com/JohnAlbin/normalize-scss/releases/tag/3.0.2%2Bnormalize.3.0.2).
+The latest release of _normalize.scss for Sass 3.3/Compass 1.0 (and later) is: [3.0.2+normalize.3.0.2](https://github.com/JohnAlbin/normalize-scss/releases/tag/3.0.2%2Bnormalize.3.0.2).
 It combines normalize.css v3.0.2 and normalize v1.1.3.

-The latest release of _normalize.scss for Sass 3.2 and Compass 0.12 is: [2.2.0+normalize.2.1.3](https://github.com/JohnAlbin/normalize-scss/releases/tag/2.2.0%2Bnormalize.2.1.3).
+The latest release of _normalize.scss for Sass 3.2/Compass 0.12 is: [2.2.0+normalize.2.1.3](https://github.com/JohnAlbin/normalize-scss/releases/tag/2.2.0%2Bnormalize.2.1.3).
 It combines normalize.css v2.1.3 and normalize v1.1.3.

 ## The Compass port of normalize.css

 __This project is the Sass/Compass version of Normalize.css__, a collection of HTML element and attribute rulesets to normalize styles across all browsers.
 This port aims to use the best partials from Compass to make Normalize even easier to integrate with your website.
 To learn about why Normalize.css is so amazing, skip to the "normalize.css" section below.

 This Sass/Compass port currently utilizes:

-* Legacy IE support variables
+* Browser Support variables
 * CSS3 Box Sizing mixin
 * Vertical Rhythm mixins

-In addition, Normalize.css has 2 major versions: version 3 (without legacy browser support) and version 1 (with support for IE 6/7, etc.) This Compass port combines the two versions into one file so that you can easily toggle between the two versions using Compass' `$legacy-support-for-ie7` variable.
+In addition, Normalize.css has 2 major versions: version 3 (without legacy browser support) and version 1 (with support for IE 6/7, etc.) This Compass port combines the two versions into one file so that you can easily toggle between the two versions using Compass' Browser Support variables.

-Did a client wait until the last minute to mention their CEO uses IE 7?
-Simply set `$legacy-support-for-ie7` to `true` and recompile your Sass files.
+Did a client wait until the last minute to mention their CEO uses IE 6?
+Simply update your `$browser-minimum-versions` variable and recompile your Sass files.
+Details can be found at https://github.com/JohnAlbin/normalize-scss/wiki

 # normalize.css v3